 We have run into a problem.
 We had to cut deeply to get all the cancer.
 The tissue that is left cannot regenerate properly in such a way as to leave you with a normal-looking nose.
 Therefore, we are going to have to find another place on your body to get healthy tissue, cut it out, and use it to fill in the trench we made in your nose.

 I gasped in horror!!!
 The surgeon then decided to remove fresh facial tissue from one of those two natural grooves that run from my nose down to the sides of my mouth.
-(Go look at our state artifact Sandy for the anatomy.)
-After even more anesthetic rounds, they had to cut slowly and carefully to avoid significant scarring and move tissue up to my nose―a little bit at a time.
+(Go look at our state artifact, The Ancestor, for the anatomy.)
+After even more anesthetic rounds, they had to cut slowly and carefully to avoid significant scarring and move tissue up to my nose―a little bit at a time—and pack it into my nose trench.
 As they were cutting, I could feel waterfalls of blood rushing from my face down to my mouth, which is a really crazy-making feeling.
 This went on for over an hour, and it was grueling.
-When that cutting was finished, I had to lie there for another hour while they stitched up all of the cuts they had made on my face.
+When that cutting was finished, I had to lie there for another hour while they stitched up all of the cuts they had made on my nose and face.
 This was not a simple case of stitching.
 It was slow, careful, and painstaking, with tiny stitches like those in early 1800s quilt work.
-This took another hour, and being fully conscious the whole time, I could sense all the stitching going on, even if I could not feel the pain from the curved needle as it and the thread went in and out.
+This took another hour, and being fully conscious the whole time, I could sense all the stitching going on, even if I could not feel the pain from the curved needle as it and the black thread went in and out.
 They then put on a bandage that covered nearly half of my face.
 I would not see how it looked until a couple of days later when the bandage came off.
 The remnants of all the cutting and stitching looked like something out of a horror movie.
 It took several weeks to heal up.
 I was unable to wash my hair or take a shower the whole time.
 It was truly the skin cancer gift that just kept on giving.

 My advice to every Field Director, Field Assistant, and young archaeologist in Tennessee is to take the prospect of skin cancer from archaeology-related sun exposure very seriously.
 I can guarantee you do not want to go through the ordeals with skin cancer that I am going through.
-My skin cancers so far have not been the life-threatening kind, but malignant melanoma is a very real possibility for anyone who has undergone long-term sun exposure across many years.
+My skin cancers so far have not been the immediately life-threatening kind, but malignant melanoma is a very real possibility for anyone who has undergone long-term sun exposure across many years.
 It is aggressive, and it spreads quickly, setting up tumors in other parts of the body―and it is every bit as much a killer as Jack the Ripper.
 One of my friends who took annual vacation trips with his wife to Hawaii came down with a case of melanoma in recent years.
 Fortunately, it did not spread, and he is still alive.
-You might not be the lucky one.
+You might not be the lucky one!

 Here are some closing thoughts about protecting yourself from sun exposure while doing field archaeology.
 This is not medical advice because I am not a medical doctor, but I think it is still pretty good advice from an old archaeologist who has seen a lot of life: